Written By: Robert E. Sheriff, CIH, CSP, President

 Don’t kid yourself, respiratory protection is a complex subject.
 You cannot just arbitrarily decide that “it looks dusty out there, I guess I will have the workers wear dust masks.”

-Here are some of the most common mistakes made by employers related to respiratory protection:
+Some of the most common mistakes made by employers related to respiratory protection are listed below:

 - Monitoring (1910.134 (d) (1) (iii)

-In order to select the proper respirator, you must monitor the workers’ exposure levels to determine the level of exposure in order to select the proper respirator.
-Just follow the information on a Safety Data Sheet (SDS) is not sufficient.
+In order to select the proper respirator, you must first monitor the workers’ exposure levels to determine the level of exposure.
+Only following the information on a Safety Data Sheet (SDS) is not sufficient.
+Sampling the worker with a battery-powered personal sampler or a badge is the appropriate method of determining exposure and satisfies OSHA Compliance.

 - Medical Evaluation 1910.134 (e)